preset/preset/docs/concepts/actions.md

 ## Usage

 Actions are globally avaiable in a preset file.
 Typings are provided by default if you used `preset init`, so you can benefit from IDE autocompletion.
 Every action is a single asynchronous function call with a single object parameter.
+Every object parameter accepts a `title` property that changes the text displayed in the console for the corresponding action when applying the preset.

 ## Available actions